shukdevtroy/Celebrity-Image-Downloader/README.md

 - Select multiple celebrities to download images.
 - Specify the number of images to download per celebrity.
 - Automatically creates directories for storing downloaded images.
-- Links to each celebrity’s Wikipedia page.
+- Links to each celebrity’s Wikipedia page

 ## Requirements
 To run this application, you need: